trpbr92/jquery-server-calculator/README.md

 <img src="https://i.imgur.com/3aWKsHO.png"/>

-Your project description goes here.
-What problem did you solve?
-How did you solve it?

 For this project, I created a calculator in which all of the logic and operations are done server-side and then sent back to the client and displayed on the DOM.

-Creating a functioning calculator is not difficult, but creating one that does all of the operations in the server was a challenge for me.
+Creating a functioning calculator is not difficult, but creating one that does all of the operations in the server was a challenge for me and I initially struggled to get everything to communicate properly.

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).